systemsomicslab/MSLipidMapper/README.md

 The file format must be CSV.

-Examples of supported data formats can be found in the inst/examples folder.
+Examples of supported data formats can be found in the inst/examples folder.The exampls data used in this application consists of lipidome and transcriptome data from aging mouse studies(Nature Aging 4, 709–726 (2024)).

 ### Metadata file
 In msdial2cytoscape4lipidomics, you can provide sample metadata separately using a CSV file.
 This metadata file offers detailed information about each sample, which is essential for visualization and analysis in Cytoscape.